Gymnachirus nudus

 Gymnachirus nudus, the naked sole, also known as the flabby sole, is a species of sole in the family Achiridae.
 It was described by Johann Jakob Kaup in 1858.
 It is known from throughout the western Atlantic.
 It dwells on soft bottoms at a depth range of 2 to 100 m.
 It reaches a maximum total length of 15 cm, more commonly reaching a TL of 12 cm.

-The naked sole is currently ranked as Least Concern by the IUCN redlist, due to a lack of known threats to the species, although it makes note that it is sometimes harvested as bycatch in trawls for shrimp and other fish.
+The naked sole is currently ranked as Least Concern by the IUCN redlist because of a lack of known threats to the species, although it makes note that it is sometimes harvested as bycatch in trawls for shrimp and other fish.

+Distribution

+Muddy bottoms of the Western Atlantic, from Florida to northern South America.